ipaleka/rewards-site/README.md

 - [x] Implement authentication by connecting a wallet
 - [x] Create deploy workflow
 - [ ] Setup a server and deploy the application
+- [ ] Create smart contract for rewards allocation and claiming
+- [ ] Develop UI for rewards allocation and claiming